omarhalawa3301/gam/README.md

 2. `-p PHENOTYPE_FILE`, `--phenotype PHENOTYPE_FILE` as a **.phen** file
 3. Either _**one**_ of the three following modes:
 * `-l`, `--linear` where GWAS with a normal linear-regression model is done
-* `--le`, `--linear-ensemble` where GWAS is done using an ensemble of linear regression models
+* TODO: `--le`, `--linear-ensemble` where GWAS is done using an ensemble of linear regression models
-* `--bdt`, `--boosted` where GWAS is done using boosted decision trees to build the model
+* TODO: `--bdt`, `--boosted` where GWAS is done using boosted decision trees to build the model